Restrictions on imports of food of animal origin by private persons

 There are restrictions on bringing in pork or wild boar meat or products made of them, if the products are originating from countries where African swine fever has been detected.
-In European Union, the disease occurs in Estonia, Latvia, Lithuania, Poland, Hungary, Romania, Bulgaria, Belgium, Italy (Sardinia), and Slovakia, for instance.
+In European Union, the disease occurs in Estonia, Latvia, Lithuania, Poland, Hungary, Romania, Bulgaria, Italy (Sardinia), Belgium, Slovakia, Greece, and Germany, for instance.

 The situation of the disease should to be checked from local authorities or other official contacts because the disease situation may change rapidly.

 African swine fever occurs outside European Union in Russia, Ukraine, Belarus, Moldova, Serbia, Georgia, China, and several African countries, for instance.

 Souvenirs of food within EU

 Private persons may bring food of animal origin from within the European Union internal market to Finland for their own personal use or for presents.
 However, bringing of food of animal origin may be restricted based on animal diseases occurring in the country of origin.
 More detailed information on the restrictions on page: private import of meat and meat products in EU.
 The restrictions of import are also presented shortly in a leaflet and a guideline of personal import, see the right column of the page.

-It is permitted to bring in such an amount of food of animal origin or products containing food that can be considered reasonable consumption by a private person in a private household.
+It is permitted to bring in such an amount of food of animal origin or products containing food that can be considered to be used by a private person in his/her private household.
 Information on the limitations on bringing in food of non-animal origin for personal consumption or as presents is available at www.tulli.fi, where you will also find the limit for tax free imports of these.

 Travellers may bring with them game that they have shot themselves unless the import is restricted due to the local conditions in animal diseases.
 The specific restrictions and areas where animal diseases occur can be found in EU safe guard measures.
 In addition, the limit for tax-free import has to be adhered to, and the CITES regulations and decisions on protection have to be observed.